dimitriaatos/wssmaxstopwatch/README.md

 - Prevents device from sleeping

 ## Development
-This project's front end code is handled by webpack, if you wish to edit it make sure you edit the files in the `src` folder and run `npm start` on the project's root path before testing.
+This project's front end (client) JavaScript code is handled by webpack, if you wish to edit it make sure you edit the files in the `src` folder and run `npm start` on the project's root path before testing.